Sonic the Comic: Amy Rose

-Amy first appeared in a two-part story where she was arrested by Dr. Robotnik's Trooper Badniks for the criminal offense of association with Sonic; she had been saying she was his girlfriend.
-While annoyed at the fact she had been lying about them being an "item", Sonic still had a duty to rescue her and did so, but to his horror realised that she was now a fugitive and would have to stay with the Freedom Fighters.
+Amy first appeared in a two-part story where she was arrested by Dr. Robotnik's Badniks for the criminal offense of association with Sonic, as she had been lying about being his girlfriend.
+While Sonic saved her, she became a member of the Freedom Fighters due to being considered a fugitive.

 Amy's character swiftly matured as the comic went on and became one of the most valuable members of the Freedom Fighters, especially due to her expert marksmanship with her crossbow (as opposed to wielding the Piko Piko Hammer), which she created herself.
 The notion of a love interest in Sonic was, for the most part, underplayed and one of the comic's writers, Nigel Kitching, revealed he saw it partly as Amy just trying to annoy Sonic.
 Several times, Sonic would be left exasperated by either civilians assuming the two were dating, which Amy would play along with or her playing up the crush.
 Because of this, when trapped on the Miracle Planet with her, he faked being lost for two days.

 She appeared often in strips, with a few solo stories by Lew Stringer where she saved the day without the others noticing.
 She constantly showed self-righteousness, pragmatism and quick thinking: in the story "Plasma" in #78, she both worked out how to defeat the villain and let Sonic believe he had as she knew that, as a symbol of hope for Mobius, "it's important that they think it's him who saves the day!".
 She also took a second-in-command role, taking full control when Sonic was absent or transformed into Super Sonic.
 When Sonic was lost in the Special Zone, she led the Freedom Fighters until he returned in #100.
 At a later part of the comic's life, Amy would be mostly written by Lew Stringer as a straightforward adventurer and had a long series of back-up strips teamed up with her best friend Tekno.
+A later story would also delve in Amy's backstory, revealing she was an ordinary hedgehog whose quills turned pink in a fight with Robotnik.

 Nigel Kitching originally planned for Amy to be more of an irritant for Sonic, influenced by 1930s and 40s "Hollywood screwball comedies" like It's a Wonderful World, but while still being a capable fighter.
 However, Deborah Tate wanted the character to be of a role model for girls, as she was the only female regular character at the time, and dictated that she be more sensible and mature.

 The Chaotix Crew

 The Chaotix characters – Vector, Mighty, Espio, and Charmy – were written into Sonic the Comic as protectors of the Special Zone.
-The storyline had them framed without losing Sonic's trust.
-Along with Knuckles, this ensemble has been developed through many adventures as some of Sonic's best friends, always willing to help out.
+They reside in New Tek City, populated by characters parodying various Marvel superheroes, and took in Sonic when he got trapped in the Special Zone.
+The team is shown to be somewhat dysfunctional, with member Charmy Bee being frequently characterized as annoying.